 Wine pairing is not only science, not only art, but both.
 We certainly need to understand the underlying chemistry and physics involved in creating a wine, but there is also an essential intuitive artistry that takes place.
 I believe the same is true for matching food and wine.

-The is a great pleasure to be had in finding harmonious combinations and discover wines that further enhance that partnership of wine and food.
+There is great pleasure to be had in finding harmonious combinations and discover wines that further enhance that partnership of wine and food.
 The answer is to simplify – intelligently.

 Acidity in food – whether malic acidity as found in apples, acetic acidity as found in vinegar or citric acidity as in limes, lemons and oranges – will reduce the perception of acidity in a wine.
 Try it yourself with a slice of Granny Smith apple and a crisp, tart Sauvignon Blanc.
 You will find that the emphasis you feel at the back of your mouth around the jawline (where we perceive acidity) shifts towards the front of your mouth to the area where we perceive sweetness.
 The wine appears slightly rounder, softer and more approachable.
 The addition of food acidity counteracts that in the wine.